The Easy Guide to Creating Long Tail Keywords That Rank

 Long tail keywords might not have the massive search volume of broad keywords, but they come with big advantages:

-- Less Competition – Ranking for “SEO tips” is hard; ranking for “SEO tips for eCommerce stores in 2024” is much easier.
+- Less Competition – Ranking for “SEO tips” is hard; ranking for “SEO tips for SaaS businesses in 2025” is much easier.

 - Higher Conversion Rates – People searching for detailed queries often know what they want and are ready to take action.